svelteuidev/svelteui/README.md

 - Minimal third-party dependency usage.
 - Easy setup - **Zero Configuration**

-### Undocumented Components
+### Undocumented Components & Functions

 The [docs](https://svelteui-docs.vercel.app/) are still under construction.
 Some of the library's exported components & functions are still undocumented.
-[Here](https://github.com/Brisklemonade/svelteui/issues/15) is where you can keep track of the progress.
+[Here](https://github.com/svelteuidev/svelteui/issues/15) is where you can keep track of the progress.

 > Please keep in mind that any undocumented component could potentially receive breaking API changes or be heavily updated before being finalized.